 Swollen, stiff, and painful joints in the knees, hands, feet, ankles, shoulders, elbows,

 or other joints, often in the morning or after a nap

-- Less ability to use one or more joints
+Less ability to use 1 or more joints

 These symptoms can seem like other health conditions.
-Make sure to see your healthcare
+Make sure your child sees their

 How is juvenile idiopathic arthritis diagnosed?